dappur/framework/README.md

 * [Monolog Logging](https://github.com/Seldaek/monolog) - Send logs to files, sockets, inboxes, databases and various web services.
 * [Fig Cookies](https://github.com/dflydev/dflydev-fig-cookies) - Cookies for PSR-7 HTTP Message Interface.
 * [Phinx Database Migrations](https://github.com/robmorgan/phinx) - Phinx makes it ridiculously easy to manage the database migrations for your PHP app.
+* [Cloudinary Image CDN](https://github.com/cloudinary/cloudinary_php) - Cloudinary is a cloud service that offers a solution to a web application's entire image management pipeline.

 ----------

 ## Pre-Requisites
-[Composer](https://getcomposer.org/) - Dependency manager is required in order to use the Dappur PHP app skeleton.
+[Composer](https://getcomposer.org/) - Dependency manager is required in order to use the Dappur PHP Framework.
 Installation instructions are [located here](https://getcomposer.org/doc/00-intro.md).

 [Phinx](https://phinx.org/) - Phinx is required in order to utilize the database migrations.
 It is recommended that you install Phinx globally via composer by running: